JGNacul/hello-world/README.md

 # hello-world
-Repository for storing and sharing ideas
+Repository for storing and sharing ideas.
+This is my first *edit.*